Sanliurfa Turkey Travel Guide

 Flight, accommodation, tour confirmations; emergency contact list.

 Turkey uses 220V power at 50Hz.
 Standard plug types are Type F (Schuko) and A EUROPLUG (Europlug).
 A universal adapter is recommended for your devices.
-Mobile phones must be GSM compatible.
+Cell phones must be GSM compatible.
 Local SIM cards offer better data rates than international roaming.
 Purchase a SIM card from Turkcell, Vodafone, or Türk Telekom stores.
 Passport registration is necessary for activation.
 Airalo is an e-SIM alternative.

 A Lightweight scarf is a practical region-specific item for ladies.
 It serves for modesty or sun protection.
 Consider Nordace for modern travel bags.